Mohamed-dev-1/Seismic-Fault-Detection---CNN/README.md

 # Seismic Fault Detection using CNN

-A hands-on machine learning project that detects geological faults in seismic sections using a convolutional neural network (CNN), built end-to-end on synthetic SEGY data.
+A hands-on machine learning project that **detects geological faults in seismic sections using a convolutional neural network (CNN), built end-to-end on synthetic SEGY data**.

 ## Overview